 The MPA Program in Public Policy and Administration is also offered at the Army Education Center at the U.S. Military Academy at West Point, which is north of the New York City metropolitan area.
 Military personnel and their family members, as well as civilians, are eligible to attend courses at this location.
 Courses are offered face-to-face in classrooms, and online.

 Both MPA programs are offered in a fully-online format.
 Information on this program format is available at John Jay Online.

 Both programs are also offered through John Jay College’s Bachelors/Masters combined program (BS/MPA).
-Either MPA program is combined with the Bachelors of Science degree in Public Administration or Criminal Justice Management.
+Either MPA program is combined with the Bachelor of Science degree in Public Administration or Criminal Justice Management.
 Admission is highly competitive.
 Information on this program format is available here.

 The MPA in Inspection and oversight can be completed as part of a JD/MPA dual degree program with the CUNY law school.
 Information about this program option is available here: JD/MPA in Law and Public Accountability.